badamczewski/PowerUp/README.md

 [![.NET](https://github.com/badamczewski/PowerUp/actions/workflows/dotnet.yml/badge.svg)](https://github.com/badamczewski/PowerUp/actions/workflows/dotnet.yml)

-### **PowerUp** is a collection or productivity utilities, disassembly and decompilation tools for multiple languages and platforms.
+### **PowerUp** is a collection of productivity utilities, disassembly and decompilation tools for multiple languages and platforms.

 The project features the following utilities and tools: